-For employees who work remotely or switch jobs or locations regularly, there’s TSheets’ mobile time tracking.
+For employees who work remotely or switch jobs or locations regularly, there’s the QuickBooks Time tracking app.

-Using the devices they already have and are familiar with, your employees can track time quickly and easily, with convenient clock in/out reminders, employee breaks, and overtime alerts to keep everyone on the same page.
+Using the devices they already have and are familiar with, your employees can track time, with clock in/out reminders, employee breaks, and overtime alerts to keep everyone on the same page.

 Employees can clock in and out on their desktop, laptop, or mobile phone using iPhone or Android apps, text messaging, or dial in.
-Even offline or out of service, TSheets accurately tracks time and automatically syncs when back in range.
+Even offline or out of service, QuickBooks Time accurately tracks time and automatically syncs when back in range.

 If you have a business with a remote team, Hubstaff offers the basics to help you run your remote workforce.
 With Hubstaff, you get: